Miimik/ValheimMods/BepInEx/plugins/MagicMike-MyDirtyHoe/README.md

 ## Terrain Reset:

-  * To reset terrain using the dirty hoe, select the smooth terrain tool and hold down the modifier key (default left alt) when applying the effect.
+  * To reset terrain using the dirty hoe hold down the modifier key (default left alt).

 ## Other Settings: